senarvi/theanolm/README.md

 want to use word classes, each line of the dictionary should contain a word and a class ID.

-Below is an example of how you can invoke theanolm-train.py to train a language
+Below is an example of how you can invoke the train command to train a language
 model:

-    theanolm-train.py \
+    theanolm train \
       model.npz \
       training-data.txt.gz \
       validation-data.txt.gz \